mohlman3/drag-menu/README.md

 drag-menu is dual licensed under the MIT or GPL Version 2 licenses.

-If you use or distribute this library in additional plugins or software packages, please include attribution to the author (Matthew Ohlman) and github website (https://github.com/mohlman3/drag-menu), and also include an attribution to the ui-touch-punch plugin as required by its license.
+If you use or distribute this library in additional plugins or software packages, please include attribution to the author (Matthew Ohlman) and website (http://www.ohlman.com/drag-menu), and also include an attribution to the ui-touch-punch plugin as required by its license.